-India pacer Ishant Sharma and Australian opener Matt Renshaw scripted another chapter in the ongoing saga of on-field spats between players of the two counties when they engaged in heated argument on the final day of Ranchi Test
+Ishant Sharma and Matt Renshaw scripted another chapter in the ongoing saga of on-field spats between Indian and Aussie players when they engaged in heated argument on the final day of Ranchi Test

 Indian captain Virat Kohli (L) walks near Australian batsman Matthew Renshaw during the fifth day of the third Test match between India and Australia at the Jharkhand State Cricket Association (JSCA) Stadium complex in Ranchi on Monday.
 Pic/AFP

 The India vs Australia Test series is being played at a very intense and aggressive level with both sides indulging in teasing and taunting to gain a psychological upper hand.

 The 3rd Test that was played at Ranchi may have ended in a draw with Shaun Marsh and Peter Handscomb helped Australia reach 204/6 in 100 overs in their second innings and ensure the tie ended in a draw.
 Handscomb (72 not out) and Marsh (53) combined to share a 124-run fifth-wicket partnership to steer Australia to safety.

 But before that, tempers flared again in the middle with pacer Ishant Sharma and young opener Matt Renshaw getting involved in a heated exchange on day five of the third Test at the JSCA Stadium.

 Sharma and the Aussie opener got into a heated verbal exchange on Monday.